← Back to all articles

 Risk assessment of ayahuasca use in a religious context: self-reported risk factors and adverse effects

-Journal of Clinical Psychopharmacology, 2021
+Brazilian Journal of Psychiatry, 2021

 Safety